This post may contain affiliate links, please see the privacy policy for details.

 - Make the crumb topping by combining the flour, brown sugar, quick oats, butter and cinnamon together until it resembles coarse crumbs.
 Set aside.

 - Lay out six large pieces of heavy-duty aluminum foil.
-(12X12 in pieces) Evenly distribute the sugared apples onto the center of each piece of foil.
+(12-inch square pieces).
+Evenly distribute the sugared apples onto the center of each piece of foil.

 - Generously sprinkle the crumb topping over each pile of apples.
 You want enough to cover the apples completely.